ted-tanner/entries-backend/Readme.md

 * Mention that buddy requests adn budget share invites will be deleted after 30 days
 * Handle too many attempts for both sign in and change password
 * Tell users that read-only budget users cannot modify or add entries to budgets or invite other users
+* Client should not allow lower than a certain threshold of parameters for hashing (e.g. 12 iterations with 64mb of RAM and a length of 32), no matter what the server says.
+This prevents attackers who infiltrate the server from obtaining the key with a low hash value.
+The app will not send any hash that doesn't meet the threshold.
+* Upon logout (forced or manual), overwrite sensitive data.
+* Synchronize all data with a hash.
+When client goes to update data, the client must provide a hash of the encrypted data that it thinks the server has.
+If the hash doesn't match what the server has, the update is rejected by the server.
+The client must pull what the server has and redo the update.
+* Client icon should be iMessage-bubble blue
+* Make it clear that budgets that haven't been accessed or modified for a year will be auto-deleted

 #### IMPORTANT Data Syncronization Stuff
 * All data should have a `syncedTimestamp` or `synced_timestamp`.
 Data older than X minutes will get pulled from the server.
 The timestamp should be based on the server's time (on app startup, calculate a delta between the server time and the client's time (in UTC).
 Count the minutes the clock is off and use that delta to calculate the synced_timestamp.
 UPDATE THE DELTA UPON TOKEN REFRESH.